Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 <strong>Content</strong>

-A number of classes and elements such as the contact forms and buttons are based on <a href="https://getbootstrap.com" target="_blank">Bootstrap</a> documentation and design.
-For layout simplicity, I have followed the container > row > col formula.
+A number of classes and elements such as the contact forms and buttons are based on
+<a href="https://getbootstrap.com" target="_blank">Bootstrap</a> documentation and design.
+For layout simplicity, I have followed the
+container > row > col formula as much as possible.

-All icons used on the site (hamburger menu, quote symbols, payment info and social media links) were taken from <a href="https://fontawesome.com/start/" target="_blank">Font Awesome</a>.
+All icons used on the site (hamburger menu, quote symbols, payment info and social media links) were taken from
+<a href="https://fontawesome.com/start/" target="_blank">Font Awesome</a>.

 The 'return to top' button feature at the bottom right of the page uses code based on recommendations from
 <a href="https://w3schools.com/" target="_blank">W3Schools</a> and <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>.
-The specific instructions can be found <a href="https://stackoverflow.com/questions/32102747/how-to-make-a-back-to-top-button-using-css-and-html-only" target="_blank">here</a>.
+The specific instructions can be found
+<a href="https://stackoverflow.com/questions/32102747/how-to-make-a-back-to-top-button-using-css-and-html-only" target="_blank">here</a>.

 <strong>Media</strong>

 Most the images are taken from my own camera roll.
-The hero image is my clothing brand logo and can be found on my brand <a href="https://lb17tees.com" target="_blank">website</a> along with the t-shirt designs and mockups.
-I have also had the fitness book covers professionally designed and these are my own images.
+The hero image is my clothing brand logo and can be found on my brand
+<a href="https://lb17tees.com" target="_blank">website</a> along with the t-shirt designs and mockups.
+I have also had the fitness book
+covers professionally designed and these are my own images.
 They are free to re-use.
 <br>
 <br>
-The images on the web services page are taken from <a href="https://google.com/images" target="_blank">Google Images</a>.
+The images on the <a href="https://lbacon17.github.io/louis-bacon-portfolio/web-services.html" target="_blank">web services</a> page
+are taken from <a href="https://google.com/images" target="_blank">Google Images</a>.
 The coming soon image initially had a white background, and I used an <a href="https://onlinepngtools.com/create-transparent-png" target="_blank">online PNG tool</a> to convert this to a transparent background and blend in with the site.

 <strong>Acknowledgements</strong>